medubin/PhotoStashApp/README.md

 - [ ] Style new elements

-### Phase 8: Styling Cleanup and Seeding (0.5 day / 10.0 days total)

-**objective:** Make the site feel more cohesive and awesome.

-- [ ] Get feedback on my UI from others
-- [ ] Refactor HTML classes & CSS rules
-- [ ] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (TBD)
   - [ ] Like other users photos
   - [ ] Tag users in a photo